Pratheek-Tirunagari-and-Ashruj-Gautam/InsightEdge-AI-Powered-E-Commerce-Intelligence-Platform/README.md

 ##  Dataset

-This project uses the **Brazilian E-Commerce Public Dataset** and added some more custom data from our side to make it more comprehensive and enriching.
+This project uses the **Brazilian E-Commerce Public Dataset** and on top of that we have added some more custom data files from our side to make it more comprehensive and enriching.

 - Customer profiles and purchase history
 - Order items, product details, and categories